steemit/smt-whitepaper/smt-manual/manual.md

 - ADD REWARDS CURVE PARAMETERS

 ### Parameter Constraints

 Several dynamic parameters must be constrained to prevent abuse scenarios that could harm token users.

 - `0 < STEEMIT_VOTE_REGENERATION_SECONDS < STEEMIT_VESTING_WITHDRAW_INTERVAL_SECONDS`
 - `0 <= STEEMIT_REVERSE_AUCTION_WINDOW_SECONDS + STEEMIT_UPVOTE_LOCKOUT < STEEMIT_CASHOUT_WINDOW_SECONDS < STEEMIT_VESTING_WITHDRAW_INTERVAL_SECONDS`
 - `0 < SMT_REWARD_CURVE`

 ## Hardcoded Token Parameters

 Hardcoded parameters are aspects of tokens that interact with users in manners that have been found to increase security and safety of the assets as managed by the end user.
 Though these hard coded parameters could change for all SMTs in the case of a STEEM-wide upgrade, it is proposed that SMTs leverage these parameters in the same manner as the STEEM asset for the benefit of continuity and common user knowledge.

 CAN WE CHANGE STEEMIT TO STEEM IN THE CHAIN?
-- `STEEMIT_UPVOTE_LOCKOUT_HF17` : Hardcoded
-			-This value locks out upvotes from posts at a certain time prior to "CASH OUT" to prevent downvote abuse immediately prior to "CASH OUT."
+- `STEEMIT_UPVOTE_LOCKOUT_HF17` : Hardcoded -- This value locks out upvotes from posts at a certain time prior to "CASH OUT" to prevent downvote abuse immediately prior to "CASH OUT."
 - `STEEMIT_VESTING_WITHDRAW_INTERVALS` : Hardcoded
 - `STEEMIT_VESTING_WITHDRAW_INTERVAL_SECONDS` : Hardcoded
 - `STEEMIT_MAX_WITHDRAW_ROUTES` : Hardcoded